 The results of separate and time-lapse inversion were compared for the May 2012 B1WE profiles to determine which inversion scheme worked best.
-The first few ERT inversion results can be seen in Figure and the full set of both can be found in Appendix A. The starting model for each was the same.
+The first few ERT inversion results can be seen in Figure 40 and the full set of both can be found in Appendix A. The starting model for each was the same.
 The first two time steps with both inversion schemes are very similar with the exception of some small changes that can be seen in the percent difference of the time-lapse inversion.
 Then at the 14:20 time-step, the separate inversion deviates greatly from the previous time-step, while the time-lapse inversion stays similar to the previous time-step model.
 A similar thing happens with the following time-step except that the separate inversion output does not deviate as strongly from the first time-step.
 These deviations occurred a few times for the remainder of the separate inversions.
 All of the separate inversions with large deviations took more time to converge and more iterations than the ones with small deviation from the first two time-steps.

 These differences between the separate inversion and difference inversion could be due to a few reasons.
 LaBrecque et al. (1996) noted that the first set of measurements for permanently installed electrodes tends to be the noisiest.
 Due to the decreased aweight and bweight used for the difference inversion, the first time step percent change in resistivity is a more sensitive to this noise than the percent change in the separate inversion model.
 This is reflected in all of the other time-lapse surveys for the percent change between the first two time steps, as can be seen in Appendix A. The larger weighting used in the separate inversion decreases that effect whereas the difference inversion does not.
 For the remainder of the time steps the difference inversion was more sensitive to the small tidal changes.
 The difference inversion profiles did not deviate much since the inversion had a background model of the previous time-step.
 Separate inversion uses a homogenous background model and attempts to converge to a local minimum between that background model and the final model.
-This can lead to small or large deviations depending measurements.
+This can lead to small or large deviations depending on the measurements.
 The large deviation at 14:20 may be from the tide that began to flood the first few meters of the profile.
 The inversion over-compensated for the extreme low in resistivity at the surface at the beginning of the profile with a high resistivity region immediately below it.
 The other deviations are smaller and are likely due to noise in the measurement.
 Difference inversion seems to be the better choice for discerning smaller changes.